-Because of his example, I have changed the way I look at auditors, one that shines a positive light on not only what they do, but ultimately what their effect is on organizations: I think auditors are a lot like—gasp!—superheroes.
+Because of his example, I have changed the way I look at auditors, one that shines a positive light on not only what they do, but ultimately what their effect is on organizations.

-Sense of responsibility.
-Most superheroes have a strong belief in justice; auditors have strong beliefs, too—they follow the rules and make sure everyone else does as well.
+- Sense of responsibility.
+They follow the rules and make sure everyone else does as well.
 Complying means a strong, orderly world.

-Mastery of major skills.
-Be it a super power or a high level of skill with a pertinent science or physical talent, superheroes have that special “something” that sets them apart.
+- Mastery of major skills.
+Be it a superpower or a high level of skill with a pertinent science or physical talent, strong team members have that special “something” that sets them apart.
 Auditors possess an uncanny skill level of lining up rules and regulations and making sense of them when no one else can.

-Strong moral code.
-Superheroes and auditors always do the right thing.
+- Strong moral code.
+Internal auditors always do the right thing.

-Answer to a “calling”.
-Both superheroes and auditors almost always have an underlying reason to keep moving ahead.
+- Answer to a “calling”.
+Internal auditors almost always have an underlying reason to keep moving ahead.

-A good backstory.
-We always like to know why a superhero fights the good fight.
-All auditors have a story, too; ask and they’ll tell you why they love to audit.
+- A good backstory.
+All auditors have a story; ask and they’ll tell you why they love to audit.

-Exceptional skills and advanced technology.
+- Exceptional skills and advanced technology.
 A lot of superheroes have advanced and special weapons at their disposal.
-Auditors also have advanced technology readily available; audit management software.
+Internal auditors also have advanced technology readily available; audit management software.

-The contracts team at one Onspring client, an unnamed Fortune 500 company, was going through an internal audit, and it was discovered that they did not have a good central repository for their work.
+The contracts team of one Onspring customer was going through an internal audit, and it was discovered that they did not have a good central repository for their work.
 Some of their contracts were in a centralized data share space, others were on a legal team member’s computer and still more documents were scattered across the email system.
 After its initial assessment, the internal audit team found there was no easy or fast way to logistically find contracts and other documents in a workable way using their current method, and needless to say, it was a big problem.

 Regardless of the problems with the disconnected items and documents, it didn’t take the internal audit team long to come up with a solution that corrected the problem.
-Based on their findings, the IA team recommended contacting Onspring to look at its contract management solution—the IA team already used the company’s internal audit management software.
+Based on their findings, the internal audit team recommended contacting Onspring to look at its contract management solution—the internal audit team already used the company’s internal audit management software.
 They knew Onpsring would be able to help the contracts team because they had used the audit solution for several years.

 The value of Onspring’s contracts solution, coupled with the power of its overall platform, was exactly what the company needed to pull its contracts team out of their non-compliant state.
-The IA team and their keen sense of making things right, saved the day.
+The internal audit team and their keen sense of making things right saved the day.

-I’ve been in enterprise software sales—governance, risk and compliance, GRC—since 2005.
+I’ve been in enterprise software—governance, risk and compliance, GRC—since 2005.
 The thing is, it’s gotten easier for me because the product that I’m connected to now, Onspring, lines up with a lot of the companies’ defined processes.
-It also lines up with making things easier for auditors, which makes them very much like superheroes.
+It also lines up with making things easier for internal auditors.
 Onspring can be shaped to fit any type of work process across every type of solution.
 I don’t want to say that we have the power to make superheroes out of auditing teams, but…

-The bottom line is that our auditing solution can help auditors and their teams succeed in ways they didn’t think was possible—kind of like a superhero.
+The bottom line is that our auditing solution can help auditors and their teams succeed in ways they didn’t think was possible.
 And the next time you need an auditor, treat them accordingly.
 Treat them like you really like them.
-In fact, treat them like they have superpowers—because they do.